 Here, she offers up some expert tips on how to plan, prepare and execute your festive feast this year.

-Choose the right appliance
+Choose the right tools for the job

 Having spent more than two decades testing well over 3000 appliances in our kitchen labs, Fiona knows that the tools you have at your disposal will make or break your Christmas feast preparations.